Skip to main content

 Note, you'll need to sign in to GitHub for further work.

-Please, use the ton-onboarding-challenge template to create your project by clicking on the “Use this template” button and selecting the “Create a new repository” tab as shown below:
+Please use the ton-onboarding-challenge template to create your project by clicking the “Use this template” button and selecting the “Create a new repository” tab as shown below:

-After completing this step, you’ll have access to a highly performant repository that can be used as your miner's core.
+After completing this step, you’ll have access to a highly performant repository that can serve as your miner's core.
 Congratulations! ✨

 Development Environments